The 25 Best Non-English Films of 2016

 Director Mustafa Kara’s ‘Cold in Kalandar’ (Kalandar is the coldest month in Turkey) is an intense, slow-burning drama that depicts the poverty in Turkey.
 He paints the drop-dead gorgeous and beautiful canvas with an aching story of a man trying hard to provide good for his family- while still holding on to his dream and satiating his soul.

 Dialogues are sparse, with no background score, and characters are mostly doing things – just like any normal being, the camera lingers more than needed, but eventually, you are sucked into the drama, the experience becomes immersive.
 The story of human struggle against each other and against nature builds to the solid, powerful third act that culminates in a redemption that will move you, make you introspect, that will linger in your mind and heart.

 18. The Innocents | France | War Drama

 “Faith is 24 hours of doubt, and one minute of hope.”

-Cinematographer Caroline Champetier’s enthralling visuals inadvertently conceal the agonizing tale of nuns who are savagely violated by Soviet Army.
-What starts as a story of sisters in the throes of labor, gradually descends into the story of inexpressible horrors that will shake your soul and give a scar that will not soon be healed.
+Cinematographer Caroline Champetier’s enthralling visuals inadvertently conceal the agonizing tale of nuns who are savagely violated by the Soviet Army.
+What starts as a story of sisters in the throes of labour, gradually descends into the story of inexpressible horrors that will shake your soul and give a scar that will not soon be healed.
 Anne Fontaine has slightly fictionalized the real events, recounted in notes by Madeleine Pauliac, a Red Cross doctor after the extensive research done sitting in two Benedictine convents.